Bus the journey from from Vang Vieng to Vientiane is by road is scheduled to take from 3 to 5 hours depending upon which service you use.

 Use the Search Box to buy your bus tickets from Vang Vieng to Vientiane.

-Naga Travel bus services to Vientiane depart from Soutchai Travel in Vang Vieng town centre.
+Soutchai Travel bus services from Vang Vieng to Vientiane depart from the Soutchai Travel Office in Vang Vieng town centre.

 About the Patuxai Monument in Vientiane